PiJoules/trade/README.md

     can be overwritten when performing tests.
   - Script for generating strategies from templates.
 - Setup
-  - Better way for discovering strategies.
+  - Better way for discovering strategies that looking in dirs.